 RNTC’s pool of trainers includes inspiring, seasoned international journalists with experience in many types of new media on different platforms.
 They have worked with renowned media organisations like the BBC, CBC, MTV and RNW Media (formerly Radio Netherlands Worldwide).

 Brandon is currently the manager and senior trainer at RNTC, on campus and across the globe.
 He’s an award-winning screenwriter and filmmaker and his work has been represented at numerous festivals, including the Cannes festival and the Oscars.
 He has directed several television series, commercials, short films, documentaries, new media content, stage plays, and is well known for his work as a music video and advertising director in his home country, South Africa.

 Janet Anderson is an experienced RNTC trainer focusing on advocacy and communication.
-She uses her many years working for the BBC in Europe and Africa to enable journalists and NGO communication professionals to develop new skills in targeting audiences, crafting stories, and making the most of opportunities offered by new interconnected media landscapes.
+She uses her experience gained at the BBC in Europe and Africa to help journalists and NGO communication professionals develop new skills in targeting audiences, crafting stories, and making the most of opportunities offered by new interconnected media landscapes.